johner-institut/it-security-guideline/Guideline-IT-Security_EN.md

 The structure of these guidelines is based on these ideas: In Chapter B) it starts off with the general requirements, in Chapter C) it establishes the process requirements (including documentation), and in Chapter D) it establishes the product requirements (including documentation).
 Within these &quot;main chapters&quot;, the requirements are structured along software life cycle process lines:

 1. **Process requirements**
-    ​    1. **Requirements for the development process** ​           1.
-Intended purpose and stakeholder requirements ​           2.
-System and software requirements
+  1. ***Requirements for the development process***
+      1. Intended purpose and stakeholder requirements
+      2. System and software requirements
-    ​           3.
-System and software architecture
+      3. System and software architecture
-    ​           4.
-Implementation and development of the software ​           5.
-Evaluation of software units
+      4. Implementation and development of the software
+      5. Evaluation of software units
-    ​           6.
-System and software tests
+      6. System and software tests
-    ​           7.
-Product release
+      7. Product release
-    ​    2. **Requirements for the post-development phase** ​           1.
-Production, distribution, installation
+  2. ***Requirements for the post-development phase***
+      1. Production, distribution, installation
-    ​           2.
-Market surveillance
+      2. Market surveillance
-    ​           3.
-Incident response plan
+      3. Incident response plan
 2. **Product requirements**
-    ​    1.
-Preliminary remarks and general requirements ​    2.
-System requirements
+      1. Preliminary remarks and general requirements
+      2. System requirements
-    ​    3.
-System and software architecture
+      3. System and software architecture
-    ​    4.
-Support materials
+      4. Support materials

 The risk management requirements are woven into the requirements throughout the product life cycle.